ViteStudio-Tech/UnrealEngineVite-Docs/Writerside/topics/Default-topic.md

 what it changes relative to stock Unreal Engine 4.27, which rendering and physics systems it adds, and how to get a project shipping on it.

 Vite is aimed at teams in active production.
-It is not a research branch or a demo.
+It is not a research branch or a Tech demonstration.
 Every feature documented here is expected to survive cooking, packaging and shipping on real hardware, and the manual is written with that assumption throughout.